 - Collared polo shirts or crew neck shirts are to be worn daily.
 Exceptions apply for free-dress and spirit days.
 Those days are scheduled and communicated

-- Items of clothing must be in solid colors only.
+- Items of clothing must be in solid colors with limited print/logos/messaging .

 - Undershirts, polos, sweatshirts, bottoms (pants/shorts/skirts/leggings/jeggings and tights) must follow WCSD Dress Code Policy for fit fashion and condition.